Welcome to the Puppet Community!

 A great place to get real-time help with Puppet is the Puppet Community Slack, which features a wide variety of channels on different topics and a vibrant community of users.

 Be aware that our community channels are not official support channels; they’re an ad-hoc group of people (some of whom work on Puppet for a living) self-organizing to help each other out.
-If you do not receive an answer to your question, (especially if you have not followed the getting help on best practices!!), that doesn’t mean you are out of options, the software is hopelessly broken, or your problem is insoluble.
+If you do not receive an answer to your question that doesn’t mean you are out of options, the software is hopelessly broken, or your problem is insoluble.
 It just means you need to keep troubleshooting.

 Some additional conduct guidelines:

-- Don’t be a jerk: Treat people with respect and consideration.
+- Be kind: Treat people with respect and consideration.

 - Be helpful: Be patient with new people and be willing to jump in to answer questions.

-- Stay calm: The written word is always subject to interpretation, so give people the benefit of the doubt and try not to let emotions get out of control.
+- Communicate with empathy: The written word is always subject to interpretation, so give people the benefit of the doubt and try not to let emotions get out of control.
+When posting, also consider how your message might be misinterpreted and take care with your words.

-- Don’t post chunks: Avoid posting big chunks of text — use Slack’s built in code posting mechanism, pastebin, gists, or other similar services to shorten it to a link.
+- Avoid posting large chunks: Use Slack’s built in code posting mechanism, pastebin, gists, or other similar services to shorten it to a link.

-- Be patient: Folks might not be around when you ask a question, so wait a while for someone to speak before leaving.
+- Be patient: Folks might not be around when you ask a question, so wait a while for someone to be able to help.

-- Search first: Believe it or not, your question might not be new or you might be able to find someone who has already asked or answered your question.
+- Search first: Your question might not be new or you might be able to find someone who has already asked or answered your question.

-- Don’t private message: Ask permission before you send someone a private message/ direct message.
+- Avoid private messages where possible: Ask permission before you send someone a private message/ direct message.
 Not everyone likes them.
 Also, by keeping it in public, others with similar issues can see the solution you were given.

 Mailing list guidelines